 - 17. University Mission: Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service is an expression of faith.
 Being of Wesleyan heritage, we strive to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life. - 18.
+FE Mission: PLNU provides a foundational course of study in the liberal arts informed by the life, death, and resurrection of Jesus Christ.
+In keeping with the Wesleyan tradition, the curriculum equips students with a broad range of knowledge and skills within and across disciplines to enrich major study, lifelong learning, and vocational service as Christ-like participants in the world's diverse societies and cultures. - 19.
 Copyright: Point Loma Nazarene University, as a non-profit educational institution, is entitled by law to use materials protected by the US Copyright Act for classroom education.
-Any use of those materials outside the class may violate the law. - 19.
-Academic Honosty: Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
+Any use of those materials outside the class may violate the law. - 20.
+Academic Honesty: Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
 Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
 A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for that assignment or examination, or, depending on the seriousness of the offense, for the course.
 Faculty should follow and students may appeal using the procedure in the university Catalog.
-See Academic Policies for definitions of kinds of academic dishonesty and for further policy information.
+See Academic Policies for definitions of kinds of academic dishonesty and for further policy information. - 21.
+Sexual Misconduct and Discrimination: Point Loma Nazarene University faculty are committed to helping create a safe learning environment for all students.
+If you (or someone you know) have experienced any form of sexual discrimination or misconduct, including sexual assault, dating or domestic violence, or stalking, know that help and support are available through the Title IX Office at pointloma.edu/Title-IX.
+Please be aware that under Title IX of the Education Amendments of 1972, it is required to disclose information about such misconduct to the Title IX Office.